fenago/learn-java-12-programming/lab_guide/Lab_12.md

     [toUnmodifiableSet()]

-If you cannot find the operation you need among those discussed in this book, search the [Collectors] API first, before building your own [Collector] object.
+If you cannot find the operation you need among those discussed in this course, search the [Collectors] API first, before building your own [Collector] object.

 Numeric stream interfaces